Manu’s Menu

 Instructions

-1. Put the white chocolate and milk in a saucepan and heat on the fire until the chocolate has melted.
+1. Put the white chocolate and milk in a saucepan and heat gently until the chocolate melts.

-2. Add the cream and condensed milk and cook on a low flame for 8 minutes.
+2. Add the cream and condensed milk and cook on low heat for 8 minutes.

-3. Let the mixture cool down and then chill very well in the fridge.
+3. Let the mixture cool, then chill it thoroughly in the fridge.

-4. Add the alcohol and mix well.
-Filter it through a sieve and bottle it.
+4. Add the alcohol and mix well, then strain through a sieve and pour into a bottle.

 5. Keep it in the fridge for a couple of days and shake well before serving.